Reasons to Refer for Speech or Language Therapy

 - Child has changes in their communication or cognition following an injury or surgery.

+Please refer to our speech and language milestones chart for more information on appropriate speech and language development.
 Caregivers who suspect that a child may need speech or language therapy should speak with the child’s physician about getting a referral for assessment.
 Learn more about the assessment process.